joaorcosme/mining-var/README.md

 After compiling, there will be 2 executables in the project directory:

-- `./can/can_test`
-This will launch a window that displays real-time data from the BS-9000 Radar sensor.
+- `./can/can_test`: this will launch a window that displays real-time data from the BS-9000 Radar sensor.

-- `./augreality/ar_app`
-This will launch an AR window that displays video from the default camera + sensor data translated into graphical elements.
+- `./augreality/ar_app`: this will launch an AR window that displays video from the default camera + sensor data translated into graphical elements.

 #### License